My-UofE/ECM1410-Workshop-07-Instructions/README.md

 # Workshop Week 07: Inheritance

+##### UPDATE 28th FEB

+Please use "red" as the default color for the shape constructor when no color argument is specified (i.e. in the no-arg constructor).

 ##### UPDATE 26th FEB & TEST VERSION/LINK FIXED 27th FEB

 You can add a test script to your repository by running the following command in your CodeSpace terminal: